Acry/Acry.github.io/index.md

 #### Using SDL2 with CMake
 [Trenki's Dev Blog](https://trenki2.github.io/blog/2017/06/02/using-sdl2-with-cmake/)

-Everything else and more will be covered here, tho this is pure C and mainly Linux orientated, which doesn't mean I don't cross-compile for Windows or Android.
+Everything else and more will be covered here, tho this is pure C and mainly Linux orientated, what doesn't mean I don't cross-compile for Windows or Android.
 If you need a german translation I could make that happen.

 As soon as the size here is getting out of hand, I will jump to a wiki page and merge repos.
 If you want to host a website with tutorials [contact me](https://discourse.libsdl.org/u/Acry/).
 ### C-Code: